crispyowl717/ECS-SFML-Platformer/README.md

 # ECS SFML Platformer
 I had been using objected-oriented programming since learning my first language.
 At some point, I always ran into the same issue where my inheratance trees quickly turn into a flaming, convoluted mess.
 I eventually found that Entity Component System removes that problem by assigning components to entities that are all impacted by the same system.
 I also frequently use C++ 17 features, particuarly unique_ptr and auto keyword.

-Here's a little primer on Entity Component Systems.
+Here's a little primer on Entity Component Systems:
 ### Entity Component System

 Entities are ONLY a simple unsigned datatype like std::uint32_t.
 A component is a simple struct that only contains a collection of variables.
 A system refrences components and applies a universal set of rules upon it.
 In the example of the game above, the blue box is an entity that has a transform component (x,y,z) and is set as dynamic.
 In a system called gravity, it should check two things: